Noggin the Nog: Recognition

 Noggin has received an accolade achieved by very few Norse characters – he appeared with the Ice Dragon reading him a note from Nogbad, on a British commemorative postage stamp (SG1804) in January 1994.
-The art work for the stamp was drawn by Peter Firmin, who also produced a series of illustrations for the advertising campaign to publicize the new stamps.
+The art work for the stamp was drawn by Peter Firmin, who also produced a series of illustrations for the advertising campaign to publicise the new stamps.
 The stamp was one of a set of ten on the theme of "messages", featuring characters from British children's literature.
 All the characters were pictured holding a letter, note or message.
 Noggin's note reads: "I, Nogbad 'the Bad' do hereby promise to be 'the Good'".